flutter/website/src/deployment/android.md

 ### Test the app bundle

-An app bundle can be tested in multiple ways&mdash;this section describes two.
+An app bundle can be tested in multiple ways.
+This section describes two.

 #### Offline using the bundle tool